 The Corporation adopted and implemented various Stock Repurchase Programs in May 2000, December 2000 and June 2002.
 Under these programs the Corporation acquired 3% of the then outstanding common shares.
 During November 2002, the Corporation started a fourth Stock Repurchase program under which it may acquire 3% of its outstanding common shares.
 In November 2002, the Board of Directors authorized the Corporation to repurchase up to 928,204 shares, or approximately 3%, of its shares of outstanding common stock.
 The Board felt that the Corporation's shares of common stock represented an attractive investment at prevailing market prices at the time of the adoption of the common stock repurchase program and that, given the relatively small amount of the program, the stock repurchases would not have a significant impact on liquidity and capital positions.
 The program has no time limitation and management is authorized to effect repurchases at its discretion.
-The authorization permits the Corporation to repurchases will depend on many factors, including the Corporation's capital structure, the market price of the common stock and overall market conditions.
+The authorization permits the Corporation to repurchase shares from time to time in the open market or in privately negotiated transactions.
+The timing and amount of any repurchases will depend on many factors, including the Corporation's capital structure, the market price of the common stock and overall market conditions.
 All of the repurchased shares will be held by the Corporation as treasury stock and reserved for future issuance for general corporate purposes.